houzhenggang/SmartHome-1/README.md

 ## SmartHome temperatura V 1.0

 The "temperature" node is used to control equipment for heating.
-GPIO 1 is used for the temperature and humidity probe (DHT22).
+1 GPIO is used for the temperature and humidity probe (DHT22).
-1 GPIO is used to control the thermostat relay (if set to AUTO, it works as a normal thermostat, when set to MAN, you can switch at will).
+1 GPIO is used to control the thermostat relay (if set to AUTO, it works as a normal thermostat, when set to MAN, you can switch it manually).
-GPIO 1 is used to control a relay freely manageable by the user.
+1 GPIO is used to control a relay freely manageable by the user.
 2 GPIO are used to interface to an I2C display (SSD1306).

 Commands to be sent to the topic "Temperatura_Topic":